Top Things to do In Amman Jordan

 Major hotels in Jordan have metal detectors and bag scanners, which the locals are accustomed to, and it gives an extra sense of security to visiting guests. i did not find this caused me or my family any worry.
 In fact, the kids were (for once) happy to carry our bags and run them through the scanner.
 The security at the door were always friendly and happy to show the boys pictures of their scanned bags.

 In fact, everywhere we went, we encountered welcoming friendly people.
 Everything I read about the Jordanians included comments about their hospitality, and those comments were genuine!
 Most Jordanians working in the tourism industry speak impeccable English, on account of their education and English being taught in the schools.
+Even the bedouins in Wadi Rum camps speak english as they rely on tourism to sustain their businesses.
 Each person we met, whether it be a coffee shop or a restaurant, wanted to know where we were from, offered a sincere “Welcome to Jordan” and proceeded to give the kids handshakes and welcomes and interacted with them directly!
 The kids, while a little shy at first, were happy for the attention and picked up on the adults attention quite quickly.

 Amman Demographics and Infrastructure